sidharrth2002/LaBo/report/main.typ

 = Introduction

 The adoption of deep learning in highly sensitive domains like computational medicine have led to increased calls for robust explainability mechanisms, that medical practitioners can use to trace the reasoning behind specific decisions #cite(<blackbox>).
 While post-hoc interpretability methods are rampant in the literature, the detachment from the internal workings of the model can result in incomplete explanations #cite(<Rudin2019>), and the "completeness" paradigm is a crucial part of building trust in these automated systems.
-Concept Bottleneck Models (CBM) organically incentivise models to route decisions through an interpretable concept layer, where each neuron in the bottleneck corresponds to a human-understandable concept.
-However, annotating concepts can be costly, leading to Language in a Bottle (LaBO) introducing an end-to-end pipeline that leverages Large Language Models (LLMs) to build and enrich concept bottlenecks, before using Vision Language Models (VLMs) such as CLIP to align images and textual concepts #cite(<yang2023language>).
+Concept Bottleneck Models (CBM) organically incentivise models to route decisions through an interpretable concept layer, where each neuron in the bottleneck corresponds to a human-understandable concept #cite(<pmlr-v119-koh20a>).
+However, annotating concepts can be costly, leading to Language in a Bottle (LaBO) introducing an end-to-end pipeline that leverages Large Language Models (LLMs) to build and enrich concept bottlenecks, before using Vision Language Models (VLMs) such as CLIP to align images and textual concepts #cite(<yang2023language>) #cite(<CLIP>).
 Although effective against a range of datasets, performance on the one biomedical dataset they used is among the lowest, having been outperformed by a simple linear probe.

 This raises the question of whether domain knowledge can be implicitly plugged into these models, and whether it can enhance their ability to form robust representations of nuanced datasets—particularly those that rely on subtle morphological cues beyond standard visual descriptors.
 Following this this line of reasoning, we explore whether the need for domain expertise can be addressed through a mixture of these experts, with each building their own bottlenecks and harmonising representations.
 Specifically, we question whether combining generalist and specialist models can yield concept bottlenecks that are both performant in end-to-end classification and capable of offering fine-grained, semantically grounded interpretability.